Wayne Visser: Integrated Value

 Visser's research and writing proposes going beyond creating shared value and corporate social responsibility to thriving and the creation of Integrated Value.
 He promotes sustainable enterprise and the idea of CSR as "corporate sustainability and responsibility" and calls for an evolution from CSR 1.0 to CSR 2.0.
-His theory of CSR 2.0 characterises CSR maturity into five stages, from defensive, charitable, promotional and strategic CSR (all labelled CSR 1.0) to systemic or transformative CSR (called CSR 2.0).
-He identifies three failures of CSR 1.0 (incremental, peripheral and uneconomic), five principles of CSR 2.0 (creativity, scalability, responsiveness, glocality and circularity) and four DNA elements of CSR 2.0 (value creation, good governance, societal contribution and environmental integrity).
-The CSR 2.0 theory is summarised in his books, The Age of Responsibility and CSR 2.0.
+His theory of CSR 2.0 characterises CSR maturity in five stages, from defensive, charitable, promotional and strategic CSR (all labelled CSR 1.0) to systemic or transformative CSR (called CSR 2.0).
+He identifies three failures of CSR 1.0: its incremental nature, its peripheral function in most companies, and the "inconvenient truth" that CSR is generally "uneconomic": it is more often a business cost than a source of value.
+He goes on to outline five principles of CSR 2.0 (creativity, scalability, responsiveness, glocality, and circularity) and four DNA elements of CSR 2.0 (value creation, good governance, societal contribution and environmental integrity).

+The CSR 2.0 theory is summarised in his books, The Age of Responsibility: CSR 2.0 and the New DNA of Business (2011), and CSR 2.0: Transforming Corporate Sustainability and Responsibility (2014).